lighthouse-dashboard/lighthouse-dashboard/README.md

 which will start the mongodb and the server on port 5000.
 After that, you could start your local server with `npm run server-dev`.
 After setting the correct connection string, your local server should connect to the mongo container.
 Now you have a local server running which will be restarted (with nodemon) after every change.
 If you want to work on the UI you can start the UI with  `npm run serve`.
-This will create a new app, which is proxy you already running local server.
+This will create a new app, which proxies your already running local server and always delivers the newest UI.

 # Env Variables